UCLALibrary/research-tips/_workshops/2019-01-06-avoiding-plagiarism.markdown

 thumbnail: /assets/workshops/thumbnails/Certified-Citer.png
 description: "Avoiding plagiarism can be more tricky than it seems at first glance.
 Complete this activity to learn strategies for avoiding plagiarism."
 category: Cornerstone Research Workshops
+#
+# LEARNING OUTCOMES
+# List all the learning outcomes for the resource.
+#
+learning-outcomes:
+    - Identify strategies for avoiding plagiarism
+    - Accurately cite sources in a consistent style
+    - Summarize, paraphrase, and directly quote a text
 tags:
     - Plagiarism
     - Academic Honesty